 An accessible and visionary book that connects the experiences of the late 19th century’s industrial Gilded Age with its echoes in the 21st century digital Gilded Age...

 Hailed by Ken Burns as one of the foremost “explainers” of technology and its effect throughout history, Tom Wheeler now turns his gaze to the public impact of entrepreneurial innovation.
-In Techlash, he connects the experiences of the late 19th century’s industrial Gilded Age with its echoes in the 21st century digital Gilded Age.
-In both cases, technology innovation and the great wealth that it created ran up against the public interest and the rights of others.
-As with the industrial revolution and the Gilded Age that it created, new digital technology has changed commerce and culture, creating great wealth in the process, all while being essentially unsupervised.
+In Techlash, he connects the experiences of the late 19th century’s industrial Gilded Age with its echoes in the 21st-century digital Gilded Age.
+In both cases, technological innovation and the great wealth that it created ran up against the public interest and the rights of others.
+As with the Industrial Revolution and the Gilded Age that it created, new digital technology has changed commerce and culture, creating great wealth in the process, all while being essentially unsupervised.

 Businessman, venture capitalist, and former chairman of the Federal Communication Corporation during the Obama administration, Tom Wheeler is the author of several books including, most recently, From Gutenberg to Google: The History of Our Future (Brookings, 2019).
 He resides in Washington, DC.

 Chapter One – Echoes Of The Gilded Age

 Chapter Two – This Is Not The “Fourth Industrial Revolution”

 Chapter Four – You Ain’t Seen Nothin’ Yet!

 Chapter Five – When Innovators Make The Rules

 Chapter Six – The World’s Greatest Business Model